 eXp World Holdings, Inc. Announces Viome as Precision Nutrition Health Partner in SUCCESS Health

-Viome to Focus on the Power of Nutrition in Establishing Good Health

-/EIN News/ -- BELLINGHAM, Wash., Oct.
-13, 2022 (GLOBE NEWSWIRE) -- eXp World Holdings, Inc. (Nasdaq: EXPI), the holding company for eXp Realty®, Virbela and SUCCESS® Enterprises, today announced Viome Life Sciences as its precision nutrition health partner in the newly launched SUCCESS Health™, which provides valuable tools and resources to help consumers transform their health and wellness.
+BELLINGHAM, Wash., Oct.
+13, 2022 (GLOBE NEWSWIRE) -- eXp World Holdings, Inc. EXPI, the holding company for eXp Realty®, Virbela and SUCCESS® Enterprises, today announced Viome Life Sciences as its precision nutrition health partner in the newly launched SUCCESS Health™, which provides valuable tools and resources to help consumers transform their health and wellness.

 SUCCESS Health is focused on three key health offerings for consumers: specially curated content, individual and group health coaching and a community of health partners.
 Viome, a mission-driven biotechnology company, is the first of many health partners SUCCESS Health will include in its community, designed to provide consumers with wellness and fitness offers and measurable solutions to help them make sustainable life changes.